ContainedBlargh/sio/README.md

-# SIO - A variant of the MCxxxx stack programming language from Shenzhen I/O™
+# SIO - A variant of the MCxxxx programming language from Shenzhen I/O™

 This implementation is a runtime / VM / interpreter that parses and runs an extension of the stack programming language featured in [Zachtronics' Shenzhen I/O](https://www.zachtronics.com/shenzhen-io/).